 Calm night, cold cold morning.
 Somewhere around 40 degrees, I put on thermals and the dry suit.
 Cast off from the marina at 6:55.
 Full sail at 7:05.
 The north wind and ebb tide both in our favor.

 We make around the marsh and shoals, wing and wing at one point.
-I can bear bits of bugles playing mixed in with the wind.
+I can hear bits of bugles playing mixed in with the wind.
 Making 5.2 and then 5.8 in a gust.

 At 8:15 red marker "40" shows the strong ebb tide rushing around the piling.